Western-OC2-Lab/Intrusion-Detection-System-Using-Machine-Learning/README.md

 This repository contains the code for the project "Intrusion Detection System Development for Autonomous/Connected Vehicles".
 In this project, two papers have been published:
 * L. Yang, A. Moubayed, I. Hamieh and A. Shami, "[Tree-Based Intelligent Intrusion Detection System in Internet of Vehicles](https://arxiv.org/pdf/1910.08635.pdf)," 2019 IEEE Global Communications Conference (GLOBECOM), 2019, pp. 1-6, doi: 10.1109/GLOBECOM38437.2019.9013892.
-* L. Yang, A. Moubayed, and A. Shami, “MTH-IDS: A Multi-Tiered Hybrid Intrusion Detection System for Internet of Vehicles,” IEEE Internet of Things Journal, 2021.
+* L. Yang, A. Moubayed, and A. Shami, “MTH-IDS: A Multi-Tiered Hybrid Intrusion Detection System for Internet of Vehicles,” IEEE Internet of Things Journal, 2021, doi: 10.1109/JIOT.2021.3084796.

 ## Implementation
 ### Dataset